SanderMertens/flecs/docs/FlecsQueryLanguage.md

 Query operators change how a term is matched against entities.
 Only a single operator can be applied to a term at a time.
 The following sections go over the different operators in the query language.

 ### Not
-The `not` operator, specified with the `!` character, reverses the result of a term and makes it possible to match entities that _do not_ satisfy a condition.
+The `not` operator, specified with the `!` character, inverts the result of a term and makes it possible to match entities that _do not_ satisfy a condition.
 The following expression is an example of a query with a `not` operator:

 ```swift
 // Match entities that have Position but not Velocity